Bedrock-OSS/bedrock-wiki/docs/commands/playsound.md

 [Sourced By Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

-Introduced in version `1.0.5`, you can use the `/playsound` command to play sound effects to players present anywhere in the world whenever you like.
+You can use the `/playsound` command to play sound effects to players present anywhere in the world whenever you like.

 ## Syntax